StevenBlack/hosts/alternates/porn/readme.md

     pip install mock

-The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
-The script will prompt you Whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder), otherwise it will use the `hosts` file that's already there.
+The `updateHostsFile.py` script, which is Python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
+The script will prompt you whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder).
+Otherwise, it will use the `hosts` file that's already there.

 ### Usage